openplans/openblock-old/docs/demo_setup.rst

-You'll want to edit the demo's django settings at this point, or at least look at it to get an idea of what can be configured.  obdemo doesn't come with a settings.py; it comes with a ``settings.py.in`` template that you can copy and edit::
+You'll want to edit the demo's django settings at this point, or at least look at it to get an idea of what can be configured.
+There is also some :doc:`configuration documentation <configuration>` you should look at.

+obdemo doesn't come with a settings.py; it comes with a ``settings.py.in`` template that you can copy and edit::

     $ cd $VIRTUAL_ENV/src/openblock/obdemo/obdemo